 Are you quickly approaching your 100th day of school?
 This is a fun and exciting milestone in the school year, and for the first time as a homeschool mom I’m celebrating with my kids.
 I’ve been gathering tons of fun ideas to get out of our normal routine, while still learning important skills.
 I also created a STEM challenge especially for my kiddos who are in kindergarten, first grade and second grade because I wanted something they could all do together.
-This free download includes a LEGO STEM challenge for grades K-3 as well as a pattern block STEM challenge for grades 4-6.
+This free download includes two 100th Day of School STEM challenges for grades K-6.

 *Please Note: This post includes affiliate links which help support the work of this site.
 Read our full disclosure policy here.*